Emm-Gil/Final_Project_SQL/starting_with_data.md

   product_sku,
   product_name,
   COUNT(DISTINCT full_visitorid) AS num_repeat_buyers
-FROM (
+-- Selects the product sku, the product name and the number of unique visitors who bought the product more than once FROM (
+-- creating a subquery to identify a list of visitorids and products they repurchased
 	  SELECT an.full_visitorid,
 		 product_sku,
 		 COUNT(*) AS total_purchases
+-- Selects the visitorid, the product they bought and how many times they bought it
 	  FROM analytics an
 	  JOIN
 		all_sessions al